Image

 If any of these requirements were not met, we can challenge the BAC results, which could lead to the dismissal of your suspension.
 Our team of Cole County, MO DWI experts has a proven track record of helping clients throughout Missouri keep their licenses.

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Cole County, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Cole County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Cole County, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Cole County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Cole County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Cole County, MO DWI/DUI attorneys to present a stronger defense.
+The appeal moves to a de novo hearing, where the Cole County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Cole County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

 DWI Administrative Hearing Lawyer in Cole County, MO | DWI Attorney Cole County, MO | Combs Waterkotte

-Act Now—Speak with a Cole County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Cole County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

 A DWI/DUI arrest in Cole County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
-Act fast to hire a Cole County, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
+Act fast to get a Cole County, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Cole County, MO.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Cole County, MO.

 View Service Areas